GSA/training-pathway-data-practitioner/codealong-version-control/Lab_3.md

 1. In your repository, click the file name you just created.
 You should now see the contents of your file.

-2. Click the edit button (a pencil; see the screenshot below).
+2. Click the edit button (the button is a pencil icon; see the screenshot below).

 ![screenshot of file edit button](assets/lab3_edit_button.png)